Henry Severs

-Henry is a Senior Manager at Adam Smith International (ASI) within the firm's Governance Practice, seconded to the company's Asia-Pacific division, responsible for strategic partnerships, business growth, and thought leadership in Asia-Pacific.
-He is the Programme Director for Maldives and Myanmar portfolios and chairs ASI's Indo-Pacific Working Group.
+Henry is a Principal Manager at Adam Smith International (ASI) within the firm's Governance Practice, seconded to the company's Asia-Pacific division as Head of Southeast Asia where he is responsible for strategic partnerships, business growth, and oversight of ASI's Southeast Asia hub in Bangkok, Thailand, and chairs ASI's Indo-Pacific Working Group.

-Previously, Henry was the Technical Adviser for the UK's £19m Cross-border Conflict Evidence, Policy and Trends (XCEPT) program, supporting a cross-faculty research team from King's College London to deliver operational research to government audiences, and the P/CVE Practice Manager for a boutique consultancy firm, with technical and programmatic oversight of a £5m global portfolio spanning MENA, Sub-Saharan Africa, and Eastern Europe
+Before ASI, Henry was the Technical Adviser for the UK's £19m Cross-border Conflict Evidence, Policy and Trends (XCEPT) program, supporting a cross-faculty research team from King's College London to deliver operational research to government audiences, and the P/CVE Practice Manager for a boutique consultancy firm, with technical and programmatic oversight of a USD 7 million global portfolio spanning MENA, Sub-Saharan Africa, and Eastern Europe

 UNODC x GCTF Workshop